The Darker Side of Coffee: It Does More than Stain your Teeth

 Coffee Breath

-We know you like the effects of caffeine, but this is also the ingredient that can cause bad breath.
+We know you like the effects of caffeine, but this is also an ingredient that can cause bad breath.
 It does this by slowing the production of saliva.
 With less saliva, which helps kill the bacteria in your mouth, the bacteria that cause bad breath can grow out of control.

 To reduce coffee breath, chew a stick of sugar-free gum after your cup of coffee.
 This will stimulate saliva production.